Food Help

 Don’t use the focus population, age group, or payment option filters.
 This will remove most food banks from your search results!

-You can also dial 2-1-1 to speak to someone on the phone who can help you find food banks and other resources near you.
-This service is entirely free and confidential, and is available in most places throughout Washington from 9am to 5pm.
+In addition to the online food bank finder tool, you can also dial 2-1-1 to speak to someone on the phone who can help you find food banks and other resources near you.
+This service is entirely free and confidential, and is available in Washington from 9am to 5pm.

-Some regions may have shorter or longer hours; you can check the hours in your area here.
+NOTE: Some regions may have shorter or longer hours; you can check the hours in your area online.
 TTY and interpreters for over a hundred languages are available.

-Everyone is welcome.
-Some people visit a food bank weekly and some people only visit a food bank once in their lives.
+Some people visit a food bank weekly and some people only go once in their life.
 Food banks are a community resource available to everyone.

-Visit the food bank closest to where you live.
-Many food banks serve people living in specific zip codes, cities, or school districts and may have rules about serving people outside of those areas.
-Contact your food bank if you have any questions about your eligibility.
+Many food banks serve people living in specific zip codes, cities, or school districts.
+Some of them have rules about serving people outside of those areas.
+Contact your food bank if you have questions about your eligibility.

-Food banks will ask you to register on your first visit.
-Food banks use this information to compile data about the communities that they serve.
+Food banks use this information to collect data about the communities that they serve.

-You may be asked to provide a photo ID card and proof of address, like an apartment lease or utility bill.
-If you are requesting formula or diapers, you may be asked to provide a copy of your child’s birth certificate.
+They might ask you for a photo ID and proof of address.
+If you request baby formula or diapers, they might ask for a copy of your child’s birth certificate.

-You can still receive food, even if you don’t have the right documents.
-Most food banks on 211’s resources map make food available to everyone, even if they don’t have the proper paperwork.
+You can still receive food even if you don’t have the right documents.
+Most food banks on 211’s resources map make food available to everyone, regardless of paperwork.

-You may be asked questions about your race, ethnicity, and citizenship status.
+You might be asked questions about your race, ethnicity, and citizenship status.
 These questions are not required.
-You can skip them and still receive food.
+You can skip them and sill receive food.

 Some food banks are set up like grocery stores, allowing you to choose which items you want.
 At other food banks, you’ll receive a pre-selected box or bag of food.

-Expect a line.
-Many food banks are working to reduce wait times, but you may need to wait for more than an hour before you receive food.
-This may include standing in line outside or sitting in a waiting room.
+Many food banks are working to reduce wait times, but you might need to wait for more than an hour before you receive food.
+The wait could be outside or in a waiting room.

-You have options.
-Some food banks now offer home delivery or curbside pick-up to make it easier, faster, and more convenient to receive food.
-Your local food bank can tell you what options are available to you.
+Some food banks offer home delivery or curbside pick-up to make it easier and faster to get food.
+Your local food bank can tell you what options are available.